Lamont-Labs/QuantraVision/README.md

 ## 🎯 Overview

-**QuantraVision** is a revolutionary Android application that brings institutional-grade pattern recognition to retail traders.
+**QuantraVision** is an Android application that provides pattern recognition for traders.
 Powered by TensorFlow Lite and OpenCV, it detects 108 unique chart patterns with **predictive intelligence** that shows patterns *before* they complete.

 ### Why QuantraVision?